How Singaporean Millennials Spend & Save – Struggling To Be Prudent

 But if he wants to be more disciplined with his wallet, Leong understands that he needs to know how much he actually has to plot out a new budget.

 Towards the end of the interview, Leong takes a long and deep breath.
 He declares: “It’s time to grow up.”

 If like Leong, you are struggling to build your personal balance sheet while still enjoying what life brings, we at Income are always here to listen and help.
-If you need advice on how you can live a worry-free life and still be there for your friends and family, chat with our advisers online at Advisor Connect or reach out to our digital advisor, Sage, for help on finding the perfect savings plan.
+If you need advice on how you can live a worry-free life and still be there for your friends and family, chat with our advisers online at Advisor Connect for help on finding the perfect savings plan.